 Upgrading your home’s electrical service might sound like a massive undertaking, but it’s a straightforward process when broken down into clear steps.
 While the actual hands-on work is completed in just a few days, the full timeline involves careful planning, coordination, and inspections to ensure everything is done safely and correctly.
 Knowing what to expect at each stage can make the entire experience feel much more manageable.
 Here’s a look at the five key phases of a 200-amp service upgrade.

-Step 1: Initial Assessment and Plan
+Step 1: Your Electrician’s Initial Assessment

 The first step is a thorough evaluation of your current electrical system.
 A licensed electrician will visit your home to perform an initial assessment, looking at your existing electrical panel, the main power cable coming into your house, and your home’s wiring.
 This isn’t just a quick glance; it’s a detailed review to determine exactly what needs to be replaced or upgraded to safely handle 200 amps.
 This is also when we create a detailed plan for the project, ensuring we have the right materials and approach for your specific home.
 This initial consultation is crucial for a smooth and efficient installation.

-Step 2: Permits and Utility Coordination
+Step 2: Handling Permits and Utility Approval

 Before any work can begin, we need to secure the proper permits from your local municipality.
 This is a non-negotiable step that ensures the upgrade meets all local safety codes and regulations.
 Our team handles this entire process for you, from filling out the paperwork to submitting it for approval.
 At the same time, we coordinate with your utility company.
 We’ll schedule a time for them to disconnect the power on installation day and reconnect it once the work passes inspection.
 This coordination is key, as waiting for the utility company can sometimes add to the overall project timeline.